 Hello, beach time!
 After your adventures in the rugged bush, a bit of rest and relaxation on the idyllic beaches of Zanzibar Island is just the right thing.

 Go swimming, take a nap and stroll on the sandy beaches - take time out in this tropical paradise.
-For those with more energy to burn today, there are snorkelling and scuba diving boat trips and shore reefs to see.
+For those with more energy to burn today, there are snorkelling and scuba diving boat trips and shore reefs to explore.
+Other options include visiting Jozani Forest Reserve or embarking on a village or cultural tour.
+You can also take a sailing trip in traditional dhow for a uniquely East African experience.

 Head back down to historic Stone Town and spend some time getting to know this unique and culturally diverse East African city.
 On day nine we do a spice tour that takes us to nearby plantations to see, taste and smell the exotic spices of Zanzibar.
 Find out more about the spices that are grown on the island - black pepper, cardamom, cinnamon, nutmeg, breadfruit, jackfruit, vanilla and lemongrass - learning more about the central role the spice trade has played in the history of Zanzibar and its ancient slave trade.